If you need indexes, MySQL will EXPLAIN

 Setting up indexes is essential to keeping your queries nice and quick.

-Adding an index is easy - if your using phpMyAdmin its a simple case of finding your table, clicking “Create an Index” and choosing your column or columns.
+Adding an index is easy – if you’re using phpMyAdmin, just find your table, click “Create an Index” and choose your column or columns.

-Adding the right indexes is not quite as easy and can be a bit hit and miss.
+Adding the right indexes is not easy and can be a bit hit-and-miss.
 This is where the handy EXPLAIN function comes in.
 Find your query that you want to optimise and add EXPLAIN to the beginning, as so:

 EXPLAIN SELECT * FROM table;